Blog Capsule Hotels in London: the traditional, the high-tech and the posh

 Cosmos Capsule Hotel in London

-The futuristic-looking capsules have 2-meter x 0.9-meter mattresses and sockets to charge devices overnight.
-Thanks to the privacy of these enclosed capsules, age differences matter less here than in dormitory-style hostels.
+The futuristic-looking capsules have 2-meter x 0.9-meter mattresses and sockets for charging devices overnight.
+Thanks to their privacy, age differences matter less here than in dormitory-style hostels.

 Cosmos Capsule Interior